ODNR is Working to Keep Visitors Safe from COVID-19

 - All Division of Oil and Gas Resources Management offices are closed to the public until further notice.
 Staff is available by phone at (614) 265-6922 Monday through Friday 8 am–5 pm or by sending an email.

-- All Ohio State Park and Watercraft offices are closed to the public.
+- All Ohio State Park offices are closed to the public.
 Staff is available by phone and email to respond to questions regarding local facilities, as well as current and new reservations.

 - All Division of Wildlife district offices and wildlife area headquarters are closed to the public and all hunter/trapper education courses are to be canceled until further notice.
 Contact Division of Wildlife.